CamilaGarnicaGonzalez/Thesis/README.md

   spei-6/

 ## Notes
 - This repository shares the analysis code only.
 Raw and processed climate data (.nc files) are not included due to size and are managed separately on a HPC cluster.
-- Data preprocessing scripts are not included in this repository; only the core index calculation, drought characterization, and exposure analysis stages are shown here as a representative sample of the full workflow.

 ## References